Jerome

 Is Jerome considered a saint?
 By which traditions?

-Yes, Jerome is considered a saint in the Roman Catholic Church, the Eastern Orthodox Church, the Lutheran Church, and the Anglican Communion.
-He is recognized as a Doctor of the Church in Catholicism.
+Jerome is considered a saint in the Roman Catholic Church, Eastern Orthodox Church, Anglican Communion, and Lutheran Church.
+He is recognized as a Doctor of the Church for his contributions to theology and biblical scholarship.

 Why does Jerome still matter today?